sourav-625/Person_recognition_Image_processing/README.md

 - **ArcFace-ResNet100** — Apache 2.0
 - **ONNX Runtime** — MIT
 - Everything used is **100% free** and requires **no subscription**.

----

-## 📎 Download This README

-A downloadable version has been generated below.